 Judicial tax litigation is initiated by the means of an introductory brief (requête introductive d'instance) before the administrative court or a subpoena to initiate proceedings (assignation) before the civil court.

-The competent jurisdiction is different depending on the nature of the tax in dispute and will depend geographically on the jurisdiction in which the service of the FTA in charge of the collection of the tax is located.
+The competent jurisdiction depends on the nature of the tax in dispute and will depend geographically on the jurisdiction in which the branch of the FTA in charge of the collection of the tax is located.

 Before lower courts, the parties' claims and arguments are set out in written conclusions.
-With regard to pleadings, they must only refer to the claims already raised in written conclusions.
+Pleadings must only refer to those claims already raised in written conclusions.